MobileFirst-Platform-Developer-Center/DevCenter/_posts/2018/2018-12-20-HTTP2-proxy-support.md

 ---
 **MobileFirst Platform** now supports the HTTP/2 based APNs Push Notifications.

-Starting with iFix 8.0.0.0-MFPF-IF201812191602-CDUpdate-04, MobileFirst Platform supports HTTP/2 based notifications for Apple devices.
+Starting with *iFix 8.0.0.0-MFPF-IF201812191602-CDUpdate-04*, MobileFirst Platform supports HTTP/2 based notifications for Apple devices.

 >**Note:** Support for HTTP/2 for Push Notifications would co-exist along with the legacy TCP Socket based notifications.

-If you are an on-premise 8.0 customer or Mobile Foundation Service customer, then read further to learn about using HTTP/2 based notifications <br>
+If you are an on-premise 8.0 customer or Mobile Foundation service customer, then read further to learn about using HTTP/2 based notifications <br/>

 ### Benefits of HTTP/2 based Notifications